krishna2/krishna2.github.io/books-audible-reco.md

 [https://www.audible.com/pd/The-Great-Ideas-of-Philosophy-2nd-Edition-Audiobook/B00DDVSD34](https://www.audible.com/pd/The-Great-Ideas-of-Philosophy-2nd-Edition-Audiobook/B00DDVSD34)

+### Origin and Evolution

-3. Covers all the way from big bang to our tiny blue dot.
+Covers all the way from big bang to our tiny blue dot.
 Just mind-blowing.

 The Origin and Evolution of Earth : From the Big Bang to the Future of Human Existence